arvidn/libtorrent/docs/settings.rst

 reciprocation rate.

-``increase_est_reciprocation_rate`` specifies how many percent the extimated reciprocation rate should be increased by each unchoke interval a peer is still choking us back.
+``increase_est_reciprocation_rate`` specifies how many percent the estimated reciprocation rate should be increased by each unchoke interval a peer is still choking us back.
 This defaults to 20%.
 This only applies to the BitTyrant choker.